Robin Biddulph

-Robin Biddulph (born c.
-1920) was an Australian swimmer who specialised in freestyle.
+Hereward Robin Biddulph (1920 – 2 March 1995) was an Australian swimmer who specialised in freestyle.
 He was the Australian national swimming champion, an Australian and New South Wales record holder and a bronze medallist in the British Empire Games in 1938.

-In December 1937, at the age of 17, Biddulph out swan the Australian record holder Noel Ryan and broke the Australian record for 440 yards at the Manly Swimming Club by 2.2 seconds.
+Biddulph was born in 1920.
+In December 1937, at the age of 17, he out swan the Australian record holder Noel Ryan and broke the Australian record for 440 yards at the Manly Swimming Club by 2.2 seconds.
+Biddulph died in Mona Vale, a suburb of Sydney, on 2 March 1995.